*Post last updated on March 12, 2021

 We have a small balcony off of the guest room that did not have any flooring.
 It was just covered with tar paper and was very uninviting.
 We were thinking about putting down traditional deck boards but were worried about water draining correctly (plus, nothing is 100% square in a 100-year-old house).
 While shopping at Ikea, we saw these interconnecting deck pieces and thought that they would be a great solution.
 They were very affordable, easy to cut to size and install, and looked nice.

 After measuring the balcony, Brian used his miter saw to cut the edge pieces to size.
-As predicted, the balcony was not square.
+As predicted, the balcony was not square, so he had to adjust his cuts accordingly.
 Once they were cut to size, we installed the pieces by clicking them together.
 Some pieces were reluctant to snap together, but eventually went together with a bit of force (and sometimes a bit of stomping).

 4. Creation of mud space